Prime Day 2019: Best Target deals

 The Vizio E-Series class 4K smart TV has a 70-inch screen, a 4K Ultra HDR resolution and 120HZ refresh rate.
 The TV has Chromecast built in and works with Alexa and Google Assistant.

+Big savings on this Shark ION Robot Vacuum.
+It comes with a remote and has Smart Sensor Navigation.

-Google Home is your personalized assistant that works with Chromecast and other Google products.
-Google Home can make calls, order products, tell you the weather and more.
+The Google Home is your personalized assistant that works with the Chromecast and other Google products.
+A Google Home can make calls, order products, tell you the weather and more.
 You won't find this product on Amazon.

-Big savings on this Shark ION robot vacuum cleaner.
-The vacuum is WiFi enabled and can be paired with your Alexa devices.
-It has an extra large dust bin, a self-cleaning brushroll and powerful suction.
-Its cleaning path covers 5.9 inches.

 The Dyson V7 vacuum cleaner has 30 minutes of use per charge.
-It deep cleans carpets and hardwood floors and can be used as a handheld vacuum.
-It includes hygienic dirt ejecting to prevent you from touching the dirt.
+It deep-cleans carpets and hardwood floors and can be used as a handheld vacuum.
+It includes hygienic dirt ejecting so you don't have to touch the dirt yourself.

-The Dyson Slim Ball animal vacuum has a self-adjusting cleaner head that automatically adapts to all floors.
-You steer the ball by turning your wrist.

 The Google Nest Cam monitors motion and sound and is powered by USB.
-If it spots something unordinary, it'll send an alert to your phone.
+If it spots something out of the ordinary, it'll send an alert to your phone.
 You can control the camera from your phone, including zooming in on an area.
 You won't find this on Amazon.

+The Dyson Ball Animal 2 Total Clean Vacuum has strong suction and comes with six extra cleaning tools.
+Designed to remove pet hair without tangling.

 This Delonghi product can make drip coffee, espresso, cappuccinos and lattes.
 It has a frother for the lattes and cappuccinos and has a 10-cup drip coffee carafe.

-The stainless steel Oster microwave has a touch pad control and has six pre-set menus and 10 power levels.
-It has a built-in child lock, express cook option and an add 30 seconds function.
+The stainless-steel Oster microwave has a touchpad control, six preset menus and 10 power levels.
+It also has a built-in child lock, an express cook option and an "Add 30 seconds" function.

 The Whirlpool mini fridge holds up to 75 cans and has two wired shelves.